EternityForest/standards/drafts/open_project_guidelines.md

 Tests
 -----

-Every new feature should include an automated or semi-automated means of testing said feature, and every bugfix should include a test against regression of that bug. but for difficult to test things such as the UI, this is not an absolute requirement.
+Every new feature should include an automated or semi-automated means of testing said feature, and every bugfix should include a test against regression of that bug, but for difficult to test things such as the UI, this is not an absolute requirement.

 Individual unit tests are nice to have but are not required except for particularly important sections or things known to be highly prone to regression.